Multilingual Simplification of Medical Texts: Evaluation of Simplification Models

 \subsection{Human Evaluation}

-Finally, we perform human evaluation of the factuality, linguistic quality, and simplicity of model outputs.
+We perform human evaluation of the factuality, linguistic quality, and simplicity of model outputs.
 We also evaluate the \textbf{reference simplifications}.
-One hundred outputs were evaluated for each system.
+100 outputs were evaluated for each system.
 While the alignment may be sound, the references may still contain excess deletions or inconsistencies with the original text; prior work ~\citet{devaraj-etal-2022-evaluating} found similar phenomena with the Newsela and Wiki datasets.
 Annotators were blinded to the system ID (or whether they are evaluating the manually aligned pairs from the texts themselves).

-\paragraph{Metrics.} We manually evaluate the following aspects: (1) \textbf{Factual faithfulness}: We measure overall factuality using a 0-2 scale, where 0 indicates no factual issues and 2 indicates severe factual issues.
+\paragraph{Metrics.} (1) \textbf{Factual faithfulness}: We measure overall factuality using a 0-2 scale, where 0 indicates no factual issues and 2 indicates severe factual issues.
 (2) \textbf{Fluency}: We rate linguistic fluency of outputs using a scale of 0-2, where 0 indicates fluent output and 2 indicates severe linguistic issues.
 (3) \textbf{Simplicity}: Simplicity is assessed on a scale of -2 to 2, where -2 indicates heavy oversimplification, 0 indicates ideal simplification, and 2 indicates heavy under-simplification.
+The specific criteria are further described in Appendix~\ref{app:humaneval}.